Overview of Andes Risk Score

 Why Portfolio Risk Can’t Be Captured by a Single Risk Score?

-However, if you look at the 10-year ending 2020/03/23, the risk was within expected range.
+However, when looking at the 10-year period ending 2020/03/23, the risk remained within the expected range.

 Conclusion